Securing Applications and Services

 Log in as

-Close the browser and open a new one incognito session.
+Close the browser, open a new incognito session, and log in as

 -

-A complete OIDC working Petclinic Quarkus application is available at rh-sso-oidc-7.6 branch.
+A fully working OIDC Petclinic Quarkus application is available at the rh-sso-oidc-7.6 branch.

 |